alexgaaranes/alexgaaranes/README.md

  - I’m interested in learning more in Machine Learning and Artificial Intelligence.

- - I’m currently learning fundamentals of programming in Computer Science.
+ - I’m currently learning fundamentals and foundations of programming in Computer Science.
 ---
 > How to reach me: <br/>
 > email: rednuerocs@gmail.com (personal)